 with Him –

-God has selected from the world to be His worshippers.
+God has selected us from the world to be His worshippers and raised us to sit with Christ on His throne and given us

-all power and authority over heaven and earth with Christ.
+all power and authority over heaven and earth.
 In that sense, we

 will seem like little gods to those whom God creates after us.
-The reason we
+Therefore, the reason we

 are here in this life is to learn that we are not gods.
 There was a day when

-we were not saved and on our way to hell.
+we were not saved and on our way to hell (Eph 2,1-10).
 We will always remember our lives in

-the flesh squirming in our own filth, how weak and foolish we were,
+the flesh squirming in our own filth, in weakness, in foolishness,

 “disobedient, deceived, enslaved to various lusts and pleasures, spending